E01T/simple-svelte-slideshow/README.md

 [Demo](https://optimistic-carson-820f70.netlify.com/) page.

-As the name suggests, it is a simple svelte slideshow It uses the tweened store from "svelte/motion"
+As the name suggests, it is a simple svelte slideshow.
+It uses the tweened store from "svelte/motion"

 ## Get started